nikolayk812/genai-go/08-testing/README.md

 # 08-testing

-Contains a simple example of using a language model to answer questions based on a given prompt using RAG (Retrieval-Augmented Generation).
+Contains a simple example of using a language model to validate the answers of other language models, using a Validator Agent.

 ## Libraries Involved